Imagery Suggests Iran Is Preparing To Try To Launch A Satellite

 The United States of America was not involved in the catastrophic accident during final launch preparations for the Safir SLV Launch at Semnan Launch Site One in Iran.
 I wish Iran best wishes and good luck in determining what happened at Site One. pic.twitter.com/z0iDj2L0Y3— Donald J. Trump (@realDonaldTrump) August 30, 2019

-Evidence of the latest launch preparations doesn't come to a shock to those who watch Iran's space program closely.
+Evidence of the latest launch preparations doesn't shock those who watch Iran's space program closely.
 In fact, the nation's minister of information and communications technology, Mohammad Javad Azari Jahromi, tweeted on Jan.
-18 that the country soon plans on putting two small communications satellites, known as Zafar 1 and 2, into orbit.
+18 that the country soon plans to put two small communications satellites, known as Zafar 1 and 2, into orbit.

 Lewis says he doesn't think Iran is necessarily using the launch to send a political message.
 "This isn't about the Iran nuclear deal or the killing of Qassem Soleimani," he says, referring to the U.S. drone strike on Jan.
 3 that killed the Iranian military commander.
 "These programs have existed for a long time, and we have seen Iran do a number of launches in the past."